wout/lucky_svg_sprite/README.md

 ```

 *__📄️ Note:__ This file name transformation is done to ensure valid id
 references throughout.
-But many icon sets use lower case, dasherized file names.
+But many icon sets use lower case, dasherized file names,
-So that is not something to worry about in most cases.*
+so it's not something to worry about in most cases.*

 ### Customizing attributes